 And the sheer enjoyment factor is why I encourage EVERYONE to give trail running a shot, even if it is just supplemental to your regular road running routine.

-WANT MORE TRAIL RUNNING TIPS?
+WANT MORE “HOW TO START TRAIL RUNNING” TIPS?

 Well I’ve got them for you, and I’m happy to help.

 Might I recommend you start with this one: Trail Running Etiquette.
 It is indeed a different world out there, and while most of these ettiquite tips are common sense, some you might not have considered.
 You don’t want to upset the locals.
 And by locals I may or may not mean bears…